jonnonz1/nz-statute-book/acts/public/1996/hazardous-substances-and-new-organisms-act-1996.md

 ### 124G Civil liability
 (1) A person is liable in damages for any loss or damage caused by any act or omission of the person while— (a) developing, field testing, importing, or releasing a new organism in breach of this Act:
-  (b) possessing or disposing of any new organism imported, manufactured, developed, or released in breach of this Act; or (c) failing to comply with any controls relating to a new organism—
+  (b) possessing or disposing of any new organism imported, developed, or released in breach of this Act; or (c) failing to comply with any controls relating to a new organism—
     (i) imposed by any approval granted under this Act; or (ii) specified in any regulations made under this Act.